frankiejarrett/user-session-control/readme.txt

 * Quickly and easily destroy sessions you think may be a security risk
 * Uses the date and time formats saved under General Settings

-**Development of this plugin is done [on GitHub](https://github.com/fjarrett/user-session-control).
-Pull requests welcome.
-Please see [issues reported](https://github.com/fjarrett/user-session-control/issues) there before going to the plugin forum.**

-**Languages Supported**
+**Languages supported:**

 * English
 * French
 * German
 * Spanish

+**Development of this plugin is done [on GitHub](https://github.com/fjarrett/user-session-control).
+Pull requests welcome.
+Please see [issues reported](https://github.com/fjarrett/user-session-control/issues) there before going to the plugin forum.**

 == Screenshots ==